The 25 Best Thrillers You Need to See in 2025

 Starring: Sophie Thatcher, Jack Quaid, Lukas Gage, Megan Suri, and Harvey Guillén

-Why it’s worth seeing: If you liked the 2022 hit horror movie Barbarian, check out Companion: It comes from the same production team and twists abound.
-The wickedly funny and surprising thriller, written and directed by up-and-coming filmmaker Drew Hancock, centers around a twisted love story and a weekend away gone very wrong.
-The plot has been kept under wraps, but, trust us, don’t look up any spoilers before going into this one.
+Why it’s worth seeing: If you liked the 2022 hit horror movie Barbarian, check out Companion; it comes from the same production team, and twists abound.
+The wickedly funny and surprising thriller, written and directed by Drew Hancock, centers around a twisted love story between a young man and his AI bot girlfriend on a weekend away gone very wrong.

 'Armand'